DaveShevy/API-Playground/README.md

 # API Playground
- Different Notebooks with different APIs usage
+Place where I play around with APIs and try to learn new things.